-For the Asian and White non-Hispanic borrowers in Panel B, the shares of Inclusions and Exclusions as well as the rates look similar to the population overall.
-In Panel C, we see
+For the Asian and White non-Hispanic borrowers in Panel B, the shares of Inclusions and Exclusions as well as their rates look similar to the population overall.
+In Panel C, we see that for Black and White Hispanic borrowers, the shares of both Inclusions and Exclusions are higher, echoing our earlier results on increased dispersion for this group.